Published May 14, 2024 · Updated Mar 12, 2026

 What do students praise about teaching staff?

-Students repeatedly cite inspiring lecturers, approachable tutors and well-prepared sessions that make complex material manageable.
+Students repeatedly cite inspiring lecturers, approachable tutors, and well-prepared sessions that make complex material manageable.
 They value staff who combine deep subject knowledge with visible commitment to student success.
-In laboratory-intensive programmes, maintaining high-trust habits sustains this baseline: predictable office hours, responses to queries within 2 to 3 working days, and concise weekly updates on what to expect.
-These behaviours help students act on guidance and stay oriented across modules.
+In laboratory-intensive programmes, that trust grows when office hours are predictable, queries get replies within 2 to 3 working days, and short weekly updates clarify what is coming next.
+These habits help students act on guidance quickly and stay oriented across modules.

 Where do teaching approaches fall short?

 Students report unclear or unenthusiastic delivery and the occasional use of dated examples.
-They want structured explanations, worked exemplars and teaching that explicitly connects lectures, practicals and assessment.
-Actionable fixes focus on assessment clarity: standardise rubric formats, publish annotated exemplars, and present marking criteria in checklist form so students can see what good looks like before they submit.
+They want structured explanations, worked exemplars, and teaching that explicitly connects lectures, practicals, and assessment.
+The quickest win is assessment clarity: standardise rubric formats, publish annotated exemplars, and present marking criteria in checklist form, drawing on what students say about assessment methods in molecular biology, biophysics and biochemistry, so students can see what strong work looks like before they submit.
+That reduces avoidable uncertainty and lets feedback focus on improvement, not interpretation.

 How does interaction and responsiveness affect learning?

-Perceived unresponsiveness undermines learning in content-heavy modules.
-Setting simple service standards improves consistency across teaching teams: reply within 2 to 3 working days, keep drop-ins predictable, and share short asynchronous Q&A summaries after seminars so all students can access answers.
+Perceived unresponsiveness quickly becomes a learning barrier in content-heavy modules.
+Setting simple service standards improves consistency across teaching teams: reply within 2 to 3 working days, keep drop-ins predictable, and share short asynchronous Q&A summaries after seminars so all students can access the same answers.
 Monitor experience by cohort each term and review segments where outcomes diverge, including for male and Black students, then close the loop on changes.
+Consistent responsiveness helps students stay on track before small issues turn into missed deadlines or disengagement.

 What support around mental health do students expect from staff?